woodcox/11ty-solid-base/README.md

 Use this as the "Publish command" if needed by hosting such as Netlify.

+## Need scoped CSS?
+[Lightningcss]([https://lightningcss.dev/](https://lightningcss.dev/css-modules.html)) can be configured to support css modules by adding `--css-modules` to the `prefix` npm script.
+Alternatively you could use [esbuild css modules plugin](https://github.com/indooorsman/esbuild-css-modules-plugin#readme).
+An example [setup of scoped css modules with esbuild](https://how-to.dev/how-to-set-up-css-modules-with-esbuild).

 ## To do
 - Look at adding js import maps
-- look as using webc to bundle into one per page
 - The web component (webC example)
 - improve styling and make prettier hydration examples

-## Need scoped CSS?
-There's a plug-in for that - [esbuild css modules plugin](https://github.com/indooorsman/esbuild-css-modules-plugin#readme) and an example [setup of scoped css modules with esbuild](https://how-to.dev/how-to-set-up-css-modules-with-esbuild).
+- Example using [Solid Element](https://github.com/solidjs/solid/blob/main/packages/solid-element/README.md) web components
+- Maybe look as using [eleventy-plugin-bundle](https://github.com/11ty/eleventy-plugin-bundle) and esbuild to create per page solidjs asset buckets/bundles.

+### Planning for 2.0 release
+- Alter the solid shortcode API so that the arguements are `bundle` and bundleOff instead of the current API of `bundled` and `bundleOff`.
+- Change the esbuild/solid internal configuration so that its an eleventy-plugin instead.
+- Should I remove the sass dependency?